Estimating shots and variance on noisy quantum circuits: Single Qubit Experiments

 \section{Single Qubit Experiments}

-We start with a single qubit experiment of a Hadamard gate as the baseline and evaluate this circuit (Fig. \ref{circ:spam}) on a simulator and a QPU to obtain a coin toss distribution.
+We start with a single-qubit experiment of a Hadamard gate as the baseline and evaluate this circuit (Fig. \ref{circ:spam}) on a simulator and a QPU to obtain a coin toss distribution.